 It's super easy to get swept up in the hype of the business opportunity and the money you could make and forget about the actual facts of the products themselves.

-Apparently now the company has changed it's formula to 'Gen 2' which seems to do away with some of these ingredients although it does still contain one of those listed in the above article called Dendrobium.
+However, the company has changed it's formula to 'Gen 2' which seems to do away with some of these ingredients.
+This is a good sign.
+It means the company is trying to improve their product range.

 At any rate I think it's wise to research the products well before making any decisions.
-I am not saying they aren't at least good but I really don't see how revolutionary they are.
+They could be awesome, they could be average.
+I recommend doing your homework.

 TruWeight & Energy: A one month supply of this comes in at $58.95 or $51.95 if the customer signs up to become a preferred customer.
 To become a preferred customer requires the customer to agree to an auto-ship every month of 100PV (personal volume), which equates to about $121.93 or per month or more at preferred customer pricing.